lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 `form-wrapper` is intended as a complete form, wrapped around individual fields.
 The wrapper automatically adds actions and, when fields are provided validation information, handles field validation and the generation of an error summary to maximise the accessibility of the form.

-We use a [required by default, marked if optional technique](https://adamsilver.io/blog/how-to-highlight-required-and-optional-form-fields/) for form fields, meaning that option fields are marked as such.
+We recommend a [required by default, marked if optional technique](https://adamsilver.io/blog/how-to-highlight-required-and-optional-form-fields/) for form fields, meaning that optional fields should be marked as such.

 ## Slots